Sharifa1/color-vocab-project/README.md

-This a simple website to learn some colors in arabic It is designed using only HTML and CSS
+This is a simple website to learn some colors in arabic It is designed using only HTML and CSS